Sal Brogna - Executive Vice President, Product Operations, Intuitive Surgical - Keynote Speaker

 Mark Martin’s career has been focused on manufacturing and engineering design.
 He is currently the Bay Area Deputy Sector Navigator (Regional Director) for Advanced Manufacturing Workforce Development for California community colleges, and is hosted at Laney College in Oakland, CA. His work builds upon the Bay Area’s community college manufacturing programs to help develop advanced and innovative approaches to train students in meeting the needs of local industry.
 Prior to working in K-14 education and workforce development, Dr. Martin worked in product development and manufacturing at a number of companies, including founding Design4X, which focused on manufacturing and design education for engineers and the general public.
 His efforts in developing online courses include the award-winning site “How Everyday Things Are Made” (http://manufacturing.stanford.edu).
 He has worked for, or consulted with, a number of companies – including Texas Instruments, Marlow Industries, HP, ABB, Toshiba, In-Focus, Agilent, Google, Raytheon, and others.
 Dr. Martin received his BSME from the University of Oklahoma, MSME & MBA from MIT, and PhD in mechanical engineering from Stanford University.

-Bill Browne - Director of Economic and Workforce Development, Manex Consulting
+Bill Browne - Director of Operations and Economic Development, Manex Consulting

-Mr. Browne has over 32 years of extensive manufacturing experience and expertise in general management, manufacturing operations, quality systems, engineering, product development and continuous improvement initiatives, including Lean Manufacturing and Six Sigma.
+Mr. Browne has over 37 years of extensive manufacturing experience and expertise in general management, manufacturing operations, quality systems, engineering, product development and continuous improvement initiatives, including Lean Manufacturing and Six Sigma.
 He has led numerous process improvement initiatives resulting in top-line and bottom-line growth across a range of industry sectors and geographies, including China, Hong Kong and the UK.
 Prior to joining Manex, Mr. Browne was General Manager at Triangle Coatings, Inc. where he was responsible for managing two manufacturing operations.
 He has also held executive management positions with Morgan Crucible, Consolidated Container Company and Mattel, Inc. Mr. Browne has led numerous Lean Manufacturing, quality (ISO 9001, 8D), product optimization, consumer pricing and workforce development programs that achieved dramatic improvements in productivity and competitiveness.
-Mr. Browne has also achieved the Six Sigma Master Black Belt (SSMBB) and Certified Design for Six Sigma (CDFSS).
+Mr. Browne has also achieved the Six Sigma Master Black Belt (SSMBB) and Certified Design for Six Sigma (CDFSS), and is Lean Bronze-SME certified, and PMP-P.M.I. certified.
 Mr. Browne holds an MBA from the University of Detroit, and a BS in Engineering Arts from Michigan State University.

 Wendy was born and raised in Santa Clara County.
 After graduating from U.C.
 Davis she earned her teaching credential from San Jose State and taught middle school Science and Robotics in Los Gatos for many years.
 She currently works for the California Teachers Association and is a state-wide specialist in the area of Adult, Alternative and Career Technical Education, County Offices of Education and Community Colleges as well as Basic Aid school districts.
 Wendy has a BS degree in Psychology from UC Davis.